odea-project/qAlgorithms/report/report.md

 **7) Correctly Separated Point Within Critical Distance**

 This condition depends on test condition 2).
-It performs the same operation, but calculates the critical value using the binsize instead of the binsize plus one.
-Only bins which do not fulfill condition 2) are considered.
+It performs the same operation but calculates the critical value using the binsize instead of the binsize plus one.
+Only bins, which do not fulfill condition 2) are considered.
 If this condition is positive, there exists a point with a distance to any other point in the bin below the critical distance.
 However, upon adding this point to the bin, the change in critical value will lead to this distance being too great and the bin being split again.
-A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error, but should not be considered an undesireable grouping.
+A bin for which this condition is true could possibly benefit from slightly increasing the estimated centroid error, but should not be considered an undesirable grouping.

-The eight test slot was not used for this evaluation.
+The eighth test slot was not used for this evaluation.

 ## Discussion

-Centroid error is underestimated, leading to more strict binning than ideal Differences to the Original Implementation in R Konkrete Beobachtungen / wertende zusammenfassung + addressat, kontext existierender literatur ; vergleichbare Ergebnisse?
+Centroid error is underestimated, leading to more strict binning than ideal [@gerrit: we will discuss] Differences to the Original Implementation in R [@gerrit: not of focus] Konkrete Beobachtungen / wertende zusammenfassung + addressat, kontext existierender literatur ; vergleichbare Ergebnisse? [@gerrit: mostly not applicable, but we can compare with adap or roi]